Apple Crumble Bars

 Stewed Apple Filling

-- 7 medium-sized apples Peeled, cored, and cut into small 3/4-inch pieces
+- 7 medium-sized apples Peeled, cored, 3/4-inch pieces

 - 1 tbsp fresh lemon juice